-Table 2 shows the percentage of days in each AQI category by county for 2019.
+Table 1Table 2 shows the percentage of days in each AQI category by county for 2022.
 The maximum AQI value from all of our network monitors in a county determines its AQI category for the day.
-Most days were in the "Good" air quality category, some "Moderate" days, and three days that were "Unhealthy for Sensitive Groups".
-See the appendix for more information on the AQI.
+Most days were in the "Good" air quality category with some "Moderate" days, some "Unhealthy for